 Checking your dog regularly for intestinal parasites is one of the less enticing aspects of dog ownership, but a very necessary one to be sure.
-It’s a dirty job, but it can be an important step in keeping your pet healthy and happy.
+Checking your pup for internal parasites is a dirty job, but an important one.

 There are a number of internal parasites that may decide to call your dog home.
 The four worms that might infect your dog are tapeworms, whipworms, roundworms, and hookworms.
 There are other protozoa that can affect your dog as well, and these include toxoplasma, giardia, and coccidia.

 If you suspect that your dog is suffering from an internal parasite, the first step will be to identify the parasite with the help of your veterinarian.
 In order to find the most effective treatment for your dog, your vet will need to know precisely what he is dealing with.

 Sometimes this can be easier said than done, due to the manner in which some parasites release their eggs.
 However, a definitive diagnosis will put you and your dog on the road to a proper solution.